-Due date by: 20 July 2022
+Due date by: 24 July 2023

-Email to: Crown\Entity@treasury.nsw.gov.au
+Email to: Crown Entity@treasury.nsw.gov.au

-Note 1: The completion of a Crown Data Return is compulsory for all NSW Public Sector relevant page should be resubmitted (within one day following identification) with the amended figure highlighted.
+- Note 1: The completion of a Crown Data Return is compulsory for all NSW Public Sector Agencies.
+Nil returns are required. - Note 2: If any amount shows changes subsequent to the provision of this return, the relevant page should be resubmitted (within one day following identification) with the amended figure highlighted.